Why do you only accept fall applications?

 The CSEM Program does not require additional materials to be submitted other than what is listed in the application instructions.
 However, if you wish to submit additional materials (e.g. resume, publications) you may upload them as pdf documents using the Document Upload System found on your MyStatus page.
 These documents should be designated as Miscellaneous Admissions Documents.

 Do you have a minimum GRE score requirement?

 No, the CSEM Program evaluates each application holistically and does not accept or reject an application based on a single component of that application.
-Therefore, we do not have a set requirement for a minimum GRE score.

 What are the average GRE scores for students admitted to the CSEM Program?

 The average GRE scores for students admitted to the CSEM program over the past 5 years are shown below.

 What is the minimum TOEFL or IELTS score required for admission?

 A score of 79 on the TOEFL internet-based test or an overall band score of 6.5 on the IELTS is considered the minimum acceptable for admission to the University of Texas at Austin.